vidurgupta01/ColourPrinter/README.md

 ## Installation

-First add the ColourPrinter.h and ColourPrinter.m files in the directory your project is in.
+First add the ColourPrinter.h files in the directory your project is in.
 I'm currently assuming that those files are in the same directory as the project files.

 In your C/C++/Objective-C program, add